Souna/SunSuite/README.md

 Work-in-progress custom binary file manager and map creator, aimed at creating a simple 2d sidescroller game project.

-The planned game project will load all data (maps, images, sounds, player data) from binary files with a custom format created for this project, which have the file extension ".sun."
+The planned game project will load all data (maps, images, sounds, player data) from binary files with a custom format created exclusively for this project.
+The binary files have the file extension ".sun."

 Tools that will be used to create said game include: